 Evening and weekend apppointments

-You can access these extended access appointments by calling your GP practice to book an appointment or by calling NHS 111 when your own practice is closed.
+You can access evening and weekend appointments by calling your GP practice to book an appointment or by calling NHS 111.

 GP out of hours

-If you need to get access to a GP out of surgery hours you should call your GP practice which will be able to provide you with the contact number for their out of hours service.
+If you need to get access to a GP out of surgery hours you should call your GP practice, the answer phone service will provide you with the contact number for their out of hours service.